Bridging the gap between academia and practice

 The Foundation’s activities are as follows:

-- Helping with the organisation or participation in symposiums or conferences.
+Helping with the organization or participation in symposiums or conferences

 In addition, we have long been concerned about the growing income gap between commerce and academia and the associated trend of academics prematurely joining the workforce.
-We are helping to address this by offering PhD scholarships to the best young scientists, enabling them to carry out their doctoral degree without financial concerns.
-The Foundation selects recipients according to excellence: that of the student, the subject and the PhD advisor.
-These scholarships are not just available to French students and we hope they will also attract high-value foreign students, for whom there is currently a dearth of available scholarships.
+We are helping to address this by offering Ph.D. scholarships to the best young scientists, enabling them to carry out their doctoral degree without financial concerns.
+The Foundation selects recipients according to excellence: that of the student, the subject and the Ph.D. advisor.
+These scholarships are available on a global basis not just too French students.